 - Provide an independent and practical analysis of class actions from the perspective of their three objectives: access to justice, judicial economy, and deterrence.

-The project will produce an independent, balanced, and authoritative report on class actions issues.
+The project will produce an independent, balanced, and authoritative final report on class actions issues.
 The report may make recommendations for law reform where appropriate to do so.